winnie-not-the-pooh/advent-of-code-cpp/README.md

 Written in Xcode on Mac.

-For some of the input I first modified the data through Google Sheets and copied and pasted into the file.
+For some of the input I manipulated the data through Google Sheets and then pasted it into the file.
 Other inputs are read directly from a .txt file.